-The Environmental Protection Agency has reported that Indoor Air Quality (IAQ) can be five times worse than Outdoor Air Quality!
-Even worse, Americans spend more than 90% of their days indoors – meaning our exposure to poor quality air is almost constant.
+We’ve gone through how to improve air quality in the kitchen and the living room, so let’s go over how to improve your air quality in the bedroom.
+The Environmental Protection Agency has reported that Indoor Air Quality (IAQ) can be five times worse than outdoor air!
+Even worse, Americans spend more than 90% of their days indoors – meaning our exposure to poor-quality air is almost constant.
 Exposure to poor IAQ can cause a host of health problems, including:

 - Eye irritation